mechark/Cocktail-Advisor/README.md

 At the root directory of the project run the following command:
 `python -m http.server $port`
-This will start the UI server
+This will start the frontend server

-Head to `http://localhost:$port/` to see the UI!
+Head to `http://localhost:$port/` to see it!

 ### Start Backend server